-464. As referenced in Chapter 4 of this Explanatory Memorandum there have been a number of earlier reports on Senedd Reform, some of which have included cost estimates.
-For example, the Expert Panel's report included cost estimates from the (then) Assembly Commission, which encompassed annual costs of "£6.6 million to £9.6 million per annum" lalong with a range of one-off costs, such as those associated with adjustment of the Siambr and Members' office accommodation.
-Similarly, the
+481. As referenced in Chapter 4 of this Explanatory Memorandum there have been a number of earlier reports on Senedd Reform, some of which have included cost estimates.
+For example, the Expert Panel's report included cost estimates from the (then) Assembly Commission, which encompassed annual costs of "£6.6 million to £9.6 million per annum" along with a range of one-off costs, such as those associated with adjustment of the Siambr and Members' office accommodation.
+Similarly, the Committee on Senedd Electoral Reform was provided with financial estimates by the Llywydd on the Senedd Commission's costs potential arising from Senedd Reform, which depending on the number of additional Members and decisions taken about the organisation of Senedd business, "amounted to a financial range of ongoing costs between £7.4 million and £12.9 million per year."

-&lt;sup>140 Expert Panel, A Parliament that works for Wales, November 2017, Para 16.15
+&lt;sup>144 Expert Panel, A Parliament that works for Wales, November 2017, Para 16.15